 Parathyroid hormone-related protein

 Parathyroid hormone-related protein (PTHrP) is produced by several different cell types including lymphocytes, squamous epithelium, endocrine glands, bone, skeletal and smooth muscle and the kidney.
 The precise role of the protein is not known, but it is thought to be important for movement of calcium across membranes in the neonate and in the mammary gland.
 It is not involved in calcium homeostasis in physiologic states.
 PTHrP has a similar amino-terminal end to PTH and binds to PTH receptors.
-Therefore, PTHrP has a similar effect on serum calcium (increased total and ionized) and phosphate (decreased) as PTH.
+Therefore, PTHrP has a similar effect on serum calcium (increased total and free ionized) and phosphate (decreased) as PTH.
 PTHrP is secreted by apocrine anal sac adenocarcinomas, some lymphomas and squamous cell carcinomas.
 It is thought to be the main hormone for the paraneoplastic hypercalcemia seen in these disorders (humoral hypercalcemia of malignancy).
 PTHrP can also be increased in some dogs with granulomatous inflammation and may be the cause of hypercalcemia in these dogs.
 Specific assays for PTHrP are available in dogs and cats.

 Vitamin D is ingested as vitamin D3 (or vitamin D2 in plants).
 Vitamin D3 (cholicalciferol) is also produced in the skin from cholesterol under the influence of UV light.
 When produced in the skin or ingested, vitamin D3 is transported via vitamin D-binding proteins to the liver where it is converted (by the enzyme 25 hydroxylase) to calcidiol (25HCC (hydroxycholicalciferol) or 25(OH)D).
 This also binds to vitamin D binding protein and is the form of vitamin D usually measured in the laboratory.
 Calcidiol is then filtered through the urine, where it is taken up (along with vitamin D binding protein) by specific receptors on proximal renal tubule cells.
 Within the tubular cells, vitamin D is converted to its most active form, calcitriol (1,25DHC (dihydroxycholicalciferol) or 1,25(OH)2D) by the enzyme, α1-hydroxylase in the proximal renal tubules (this enzyme is absent in horse kidneys).
 Since skin production of vitamin D3 is ineffective in most domestic animals (due to the hair coat, which prevents UV light from acting on skin cells and the presence of a reductase enzyme in skin in dogs and cats), animals typically rely on dietary absorption of vitamin D to maintain vitamin D levels (Parker et al 2017).
 Liver production of vitamin D is not regulated and is primarily dependent on the amount of vitamin D absorbed from the diet in animals.
 The different forms of vitamin D are summarized below.